Skip to content

 Features

-• Connection Pooling: Efficient database connection management
+• Connection Pooling: Smart connection management for optimal database performance under varying loads

-• Transaction Support: ACID-compliant transaction handling
+• Transaction Support: First-class ACID-compliant transaction handling with automatic rollback on errors

 Installation